Pokémon Leveling

 Experience

 Experience points are rewarded to Pokémon for successfully defeating other Pokémon, or given out at the DM’s discretion when the players complete a particularly difficult challenge or trainer battle.
+Catching a Pokémon also gives experience, but at 1/5 the normal amount.

 The following is a table containing the total experience a Pokémon needs at each level to level up: